 Microdeal also sold Cuthbert-branded blank media (tapes, disks, etc), re-boxed and sometimes adapted hardware (such as joysticks) made by other companies and published an occasional semi-informative, semi-promotional magazine called The Cuthbert Chronicle.
 They also accounted for most of the advertising space and reviews of Dragon User magazine.

-John Symes the founder of Microdeal now runs a car dealership in Bournemouth .
+John Symes the founder of Microdeal went on to run a car dealership in Bournemouth.

 Click below to search the downloads section for Microdeal software: